 2. If you look for a review of the product, you are deluged with lots of fake review or scam sites that simply direct you to the main sales site or offer some pablum talking about how the product is highly rated or recommended. (such as scamX.comand infoscamreviews.com) The marketers for this service paid to have these fake sites thwart any customer looking for real reviews.

 3. The author of Halki Remedy oesn’t exist.
 His name is alleged to be Eric Whitfield.
 He’s described as a “’s just a regular guy like you and I, but he almost lost his wife to Type 2 Diabetes.
 This is when he sought out to do his own research and to find the real cause of diabetes and what to do about it”.
 They’ve even created a fake university-sponsored website to make it look as though there’s some science behind this scam.
-But the page is a fake, just like the remedy.
-But Contrahealthscam.com and other web sites have figured out that he is a stock photo you can buy at Shutterstock.com, Deposit Photos, 123RF.com etc.!
+But the page is a fake, just like the Halki remedy.
+Contrahealthscam.com and other web sites have figured out that Whitfield’s picture is simply a stock photo you can buy at Shutterstock.com, Deposit Photos, 123RF.com etc.!

 4. The real author of this scheme is one of the Agora scamsters who have littered the Internet with these kinds of health scams such as scams Pure Natural Healing, Hard on Demand and NutriO2 .
 Check out the Clickbank affiliate ad below for the real behind-the-scene details about this particular scam: